 Designing structures to withstand extreme movement, even the intense effects of seismic events, can be a challenge.
 The best way to help ensure performance in these conditions is to build and test a mock-up prior to finalizing the design details and moving forward with building construction.
 Learn more about the benefits of mock-ups here.

-One California architect designing a building to be constructed in an area affected by seismic activity, and mindful of the state’s seismic safety standards, turned to Tremco’s Sustainable Building Solutions Test Facility for help validating a proposed wall design.
+One California architect designing a building to be constructed in an area affected by seismic activity, and mindful of the state’s seismic safety standards, turned to Tremco’s Building Science Laboratory for help validating a proposed wall design.
 The goal was to confirm the design would withstand significant movement while retaining an air and watertight environment and helping protect building occupants in the event of an earthquake.

 At the test facility, a wall mock-up was constructed using the proposed building materials and then subjected to air and water pressures beyond the normal ASTM testing requirements, as well as horizontal movement, to determine what level of stress the system could handle.